 Like other food items, there is a chance that your canine companion may be allergic or intolerant, so start with just a bite and look out for signs of indigestion.

-Does your puppy pal love mango, or do you have an awesome fruit filled recipes to share?
-Let us know in the comments below.
+Does your puppy pal love mango?
+Or do you have awesome fruit-filled recipes to share?

-- Borron SW, Stonerook M, Reid F. Efficacy of hydroxocobalamin for the treatment of acute cyanide poisoning in adult beagle dogs.
+- Borron, S. W., et al. 2006.
+“Efficacy of hydroxocobalamin for the treatment of acute cyanide poisoning in adult beagle dogs.”
 Clin Toxicol (Phila).

 - Griswold, B. 2019.
 “Benefits of Vitamin C to Your Dog.”
 Whole Dog Journal.

 - Hayes, G., et al. 2009.
 “Gastrointestinal foreign bodies in dogs and cats: a retrospective study of 208 cases.”
 Journal of Small Animal Practice.

 - Morris, P. J., et al. 2012.
 “Safety evaluation of vitamin A in growing dogs.
 Br J Nutr.

 - National Nutrient Database for Standard Reference.
 2018.
 “Basic Report: 09176, Mangos, raw.”
 United States Department of Agriculture.

 - PetMD.
 Accessed 2019.
 “6 Reasons Why Your Dog Shouldn’t Have Sugar .”
 Pet MD.

 - Stohs, S. J. 2018.
 “A Review on Antioxidant, Anti-Inflammatory and Gastroprotective Abilities of Mango (Magnifera indica) Leaf Extract and Mangiferin.”
 Journal of Nutrition and Health Sciences.

 - Ware, M. 2017.
 Everything you need to know about mangoes.”
 Medical News Today.